AleenDhar/20lac_obsidian/Nextjs.md

-# connecting to a nodejs ba
+# connecting to a nodejs backend